Active Ingredients In Skin Care: What They Are, Where To Find Them & Examples

 - Antioxidants, such as vitamins C and E, astaxanthin, and CoQ10: Topical antioxidants do not fall under the FDA's regulations and thus will only appear on the ingredients list.
 However, they do wonders for your skin—by tending to wrinkles, inflammation, dark spots, and so on—so people often use them in skin care.
 Sometimes you'll see brands call out how much is in it (like if vitamin C is formulated at 20%, for example), but that's not necessary; it's only for marketing.

 - Salicylic acid: A tricky one, but this is often considered a drug—especially in the context of treating acne—so you'll often see it called out in an active label.
-However, some brands chose not to go this path and instead opt out of making "treating acne" claims and simply market their product as having it.
+However, some brands chose not to go this path and instead opt out of making "treating acne" claims and simply market their product as having it or will use the natural version, willow bark, in it's place.

 - Alpha-hydroxy acids: These almost always are considered a cosmetic ingredient—and they work by gently exfoliating the skin.
 Common examples are lactic and glycolic acid.